 When the Zendesk API responds, Sombra generates a content encryption key, encrypts the data, and responds to Transcend with encrypted data.

 This method generalizes to SQL queries to your databases (using ), webhooks to your systems, and network requests to any API.
-This method is used across both Transcend Data Mapping, which catalogs and classifies the data inside your data systems, and Transcend Privacy Requests, which operates on individual's data across your data stack.
+This method is used across both Transcend Structured Discovery, which catalogs and classifies the data inside your data systems, and Transcend DSR Automation, which operates on individual's data across your data stack.

 In our security architecture, Sombra treats the Transcend API as an untrusted third party.
 This is analogous to other end-to-end encryption frameworks, such as E2EE messaging apps like Signal: while information may be transferred over third-party communications infrastructure, the data is immune to monitoring and tampering.
 This architecture extends beyond that confidentiality and integrity of data transfers to include commands to your systems.